-The Applicant engaged the Town of Mount Morris well over a year ago about its intentions to develop a solar project in the Town, and since been in close communication to keep the Town apprised of its development effort and progress.
-A public meeting was hosted by the Applicant on June 21, 2018 to introduce the Project to the community prior to submitting this PIP to the DPS, at the request of the Town of Mount Morris.
-EDF RD will continue to communicate with the municipality and make an initial contact with each agency to make certain they are aware of the Facility and inform them of any progress on a regular basis.
+The Applicant engaged the Town of Burns and the Town of Dansville well over a year ago about its intentions to develop a solar project in the Town, and since been in close communication with both Towns keeping them apprised of the Project development efforts and progress.
+EDF RD will continue to communicate with the municipalities and make an initial contact with each agency to make certain they are aware of the Facility and inform them of any progress on a regular basis.